faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ### 1.)
 Instrumenting the application with OpenTelemetry

 The first step in getting traces to Dynatrace is instrumenting your code with OpenTelemetry to capture the telemetry data.
 There are two different approaches you can take: manual or automatic instrumentation.
-Manual instrumentation provides developers with a set of core tools (OpenTelemetry API & SDK) to manually configure the areas of their application they want monitored.
-If manual instrumentation isn't preferred, auto-instrumentation can be used.
-For every language/technology that OpenTelemetry supports, there are auto-instrumentation libraries provided for common frameworks used in the language.
-It is recommended to utilize auto-instrumentation libraries when possible as it reduces the chance of errors being introduced into your application and also reduces the amount of future maintenance required as the library author is responsible for maintaining the instrumentation instead of application developers.

-For auto-instrumentation setups, generally all that's required is the library be imported into the application along with a setup call that provides some additonal context (Data source specific configuration, Exporter configuration, Propagator configuration, Resource configuration).
-(REWORD)
+Auto-instrumentation is the recommended approach as it reduces the chance of errors being introduced into your application and also eliminates the possibility of future maintenance to instrumenation code.
+OpenTelemetry supports many popular frameworks and libraries for auto-instrumentation, refer to the OpenTelemetry website for more information.
+Manual instrumentation should be used when auto-instrumentation isn't supported or doesn't offer enough observability into a particular transaction, it provides developers with a set of core tools (OpenTelemetry API & SDK) to manually configure the areas of their application they want monitored.

 This lab will combine both forms of instrumentation.
 Our Retail Application uses manual instrumentation to capture some requests related to the cart functionality, while our Currency Service utilizes auto-instrumentation for telemetry.
 We will break down these instrumentations further in later steps.
+While both forms of instrumentation are covered, note that not all languages are the same and some have limitations or unique conventions when it comes to instrumentation approaches.

 ### 2.)
 Preparing Dynatrace to receive our traces